equinor/APS-Facies/docs/APS user guide/Define APS Job/Select zone/Select type of truncation/README.md

 ---
 title: Select type of truncation
 ---
-Select type of truncation rule from a drop down list.
+Select type of truncation rule from a dropdown list.

 ![](2d8b811d83865a6b8b25e60a58c785d4395a1528263b00cea20e87663ca66912.png)